Why you should let Siam shipping by Docshipper handle your shipment from china?

 *You will prefer road freight if you want your goods to arrive in less than a week

-As mentioned before, road freight between China and Thailand will use similar itineraries than the rail freight.
-Roads in China, Thailand and Laos are well-shaped, in Myanmar and Vietnam they are still improving it.
-So, if your goods originate from central or western China, they will transit via Vietnam and Laos, or via Myanmar.
+As mentioned before, road freight between China and Thailand follows routes similar to those used by rail.
+While China, Thailand, and Laos have well-developed road networks, Myanmar and Vietnam are still improving theirs.
+If your cargo originates from central or western China, it will most likely transit via Vietnam and Laos, or through Myanmar.

-Here is a table detailing the transit time on average between the major Thai and Chinese cities by road:
+Here is a table detailing the average transit times between major Thai and Chinese cities by road:

-Moreover, it will be almost always more expensive than the other freight solutions.
-Road freight is only good when it’s coupled with other freight modes, like Sea freight + Trucking, Air freight + Trucking…
+Moreover, it will almost always be more expensive than other freight solutions.
+Road freight is best used in combination with other methods—like sea + trucking or air + trucking—for optimal efficiency.

 For example, if you need to send goods in provenance of Kunming to Udon Thani, your goods will transit through Laos by crossing the border between the cities of Boten (Laos), and Mohanzhen (China).